DE

 Welcome to a unique Experience for Asset Owners!

-Traditionally, the meeting opens with an exclusive dinner, featuring an inspiring dinner speech to set the tone for the participants.
-The following two days are characterized by intensive work sessions, expert dialogues, and interactive workshops.
+Traditionally, the meeting opens with an exclusive dinner, featuring an inspiring keynote address that sets the tone for the days ahead, before the following two days are characterized by intensive working sessions, expert dialogues, and interactive workshops.

 The Importance of Biodiversity and Ecosystems